ElanMedoff/starter-dot-files/README.md

 # starter-dot-files

-some basic configuration for tmux, zsh/oh-my-zsh, nvim and vscode - meant to be extended according to the needs of the system
+some basic configuration for tmux, zsh/oh-my-zsh, vim, and vscode - meant to be extended according to the needs of the system